How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 -- ...
 (394 more waiting queries)

-Root Cause: What Postgres Does With NOT NULL + DEFAULT
+Root cause: what Postgres does with NOT NULL + DEFAULT

-The NOT NULL constraint.
+The culprit was the NOT NULL constraint.

 POSTGRES ALTER TABLE — FAST PATH vs. SLOW PATH